Ernest Hemingway was born 21 July 1899, and died 2 July 1961.

 Ernest Hemingway Quotes

-- The world breaks everyone … those that will not break it kills.
+- The world breaks everyone and afterward many are strong at the broken places.
+But those that will not break it kills.
 It kills the very good and the very gentle and the very brave impartially.
 If you are none of these you can be sure it will kill you too but there will be no special hurry.

 - One cat just leads to another.